F8UK261 + EC261 Both Apply

 How long do I have to claim against Flair?

 APPR requires claims within 1 year of the disrupted flight.
-Given Flair's high rejection rate, we recommend claiming promptly and being prepared for CTA escalation.
+Given Flair's challenging claims process, we recommend claiming promptly and being prepared for CTA escalation.
 Document everything — boarding passes, delay notifications, expenses.

 Need help with your claim? ✈️